SvanBoxel/gitlab-mirror-and-ci-action/README.md

 For granular permissions create seperate users and tokens in GitLab with restricted access.

 If you're rewriting history in the primary repo (e.g by using `git rebase`), you'll need to force push.
 Set the `FORCE_PUSH` environment variable to `true` to enable this.
 This will overwrite history in the mirror as well, so be **careful with this** (just like any time you're using `git push --force`).

+If you want to mirror repository tags too, you can define `FOLLOW_TAGS` environment variable to `true`.